 She is not only an inspiration in the kitchen but also one of the most interesting and creative women in the food business nowadays.
-I remember reading her book in one go and felt in love instantly.
+I remember reading her book in one go and fell in love instantly.

-Especially when she described her childhood spent most of the time in her grandmom’s kitchen and her hard days working in the important Parisian restaurants in the beginning of her career.
+Especially when she described her childhood spent most of the time in her grandmom’s kitchen and her hard days working in the important Parisian restaurants at the beginning of her career.
 She is a woman to admire.
 Head to toe.
 Mind and soul.

 As a celebrity chef and one of the presenters of the popular Masterchef – Brazil, Paola is one of those chefs that you love or hate.
 In my case, it was love at first sight.

 So, here I was on Arthur Azevedo’s street in Pinheiros, a buzzing area of Sao Paulo’s gastronomic scene, looking for her signature dishes in the restaurant that she created a decade ago.